 *Although you will be charged in USD, for ease of reference this price (at time of writing) equates to approximately: US$90 = AU$127 / HK$738 / £74

-If your child is new to reading and spelling, level 1 is the place to start.
+To get going, if your child is new to reading and spelling, level 1 is the place to start.
 If they’ve already started to learn to read and spell, you can use our Placement Test or do your own mini-assessment.
 Take a look at our order of sounds.
-If you are in Australia or Hong Kong use the Playing with Sounds order, otherwise use the Letters and Sounds order.
 Ask your child to read each of the example words; after there are three errors, stop – this is your starting point in Phonics Hero.

 Each morning (when brains are fresh and – for grown-ups – the coffee has kicked in!) spend 15-20 minutes teaching your child, one-to-one.
 You will want to follow our great Phonics Lesson structure and work through these steps:

 ‘But how do I actually teach it?’
 I hear you cry!
 Panic not!
 Phonics Hero has it all sorted with our Phonics Lessons.
 We’ve jam-packed our interactive lessons with everything you need to structure and run your phonics lesson.
 Have a watch as I demonstrate with my daughter: